salahudeanIT1025/The-World/Lab3/readme.md

 C.
 The IEEE is the world's largest technical professional organization for the advancement of technology.
 IEEE and its members inspire a global community through its highly cited publications, conferences, technology standards, and professional and educational activities and I want to be apart of that community.
 Its main purpose is to advance technology for the greater benefit of humanity.
 # Conclution
+I would like to start of by saying hopefully I did most of this weeks lab right.
+The content was challenging and opened my mind to the possibilitys of software and IT paths. the thing i found most inrtresting was the Python and I personaly never knew something like that exists.
+I also ejoyed the virtulisation secttion as well.